-A classic decadent dark chocolate pie made completely from scratch with all-natural ingredients that are healthy, dairy-free, and paleo-friendly.
+A classic decadent dark chocolate pie made completely from scratch with all-natural ingredients that are gluten-free, dairy-free, and paleo-friendly!

 The best thing about this recipe is that it’s made with healthier ingredients than the store bought chocolate pie.